Hanauma Bay Travel Guide, Updated 2021

 - Park at the nearby Koko Head Park and hike about a mile in.
 Shaka Guide provides directions to Koko Head Park in the tour highlights section of the app.

 Hanauma Bay is special because of its sprawling reef which is home to over 450 types of sea life.
 On any given day you might see monk seals, sea turtles, or humuhumunukunukuapua’a — Hawaii’s state fish.
+Remember to be respectful to the marine life and always keep a safe distance.
+Many of these species are protected and getting too close will result in a fine.

 Tips For Your Visit

 If you don’t have snorkel gear, you can rent on the beach.
-It’s $20 for the standard set that includes a mask, snorkel, and fins.
+It’s about $20 for the standard set that includes a mask, snorkel, and fins.
 You can also pay $10-$12 to rent a locker for the day if you’d like to secure your valuables during your visit.

 Bring Snacks or Buy Before